Pali Highway to open on Sundays

-The Pali Highway will be open on Sundays, starting this Sunday, according to the Hawaii Department of Transportation.
+Pali Highway will be open on Sundays, starting this Sunday, according to the state Department of Transportation.

 The public will be notified of these closures in advance, said HDOT.

-In addition, Pali Highway will be open the weekend of June 15 to 16 due to tunnel maintenance work at Likelike Highway that will require the closure of Kaneohe bound lanes between Valley View Drive and Kahekili Highway.
+In addition, Pali Highway will be open the weekend of June 15-16 due to tunnel maintenance work at Likelike Highway that will require the closure of Kaneohe-bound lanes between Valley View Drive and Kahekili Highway.

 Lighting within the Pali Highway tunnels was restored this morning, but motorists are advised to continue to drive with caution.